World Baseball Classic: Venues

-Unlike comparable tournaments the FIFA World Cup and FIBA Basketball World Cup where one country hosts the entire event, each WBC has used multiple hosts spread around different parts of the world.
-Thus far, seven different nations have hosted at least one WBC pool, with each edition of the tournament featuring games played in Asia, Latin America, and the United States.
-The championship round is traditionally held at Major League Baseball stadiums in the U.S.
+While comparable tournaments traditionally have had one host country, each WBC has used multiple hosts spread around different parts of the world.
+Thus far, seven different countries have hosted at least one WBC pool, with each edition of the tournament featuring games played in Asia, Latin America, and the United States.
+However, the championship round has always been held at Major League Baseball stadiums in the United States.

-The following table lists nations who've hosted any WBC rounds in the first five iterations of the event, not including qualifiers, and without regard to whether a nation hosted multiple rounds in the same year.